emberjs/guides/source/getting-started/js-primer.md

 ### `const` and `let`

+By introducing the block-level variables (also sometimes called bindings) `const` and `let` in ES6, variable scope has been made easier to more explicitly control.

 #### Block-Level Bindings

-On the other hand, `const` and `let` are both block-level bindings.
+`const` and `let` are both block-level bindings.
 Because of this they are not accessible outside of the given block scope (meaning in a `function` or in `{}`) they are declared in.
 Also, `const` and `let` both have specific characteristics that allow you to infer more about what the variables are being used for.